Skip to content

 6. Test before bedtime.
 Check for dead spots around the house.

-One thing we learned: disable auto-lock on the baby station phone.
+One key step: disable auto-lock on the baby station phone.
 On iPhone, go to Settings > Display & Brightness > Auto-Lock > Never.
 On Android, go to Settings > Display > Screen timeout > 30 minutes (or use a “stay awake while charging” developer option).
 This keeps the camera active.

 #What Features Matter Most in a Baby Monitor App?

 Not every feature matters equally.
-After testing six apps over several weeks, here’s what actually made a difference in daily use.
+Across the six apps covered here, a few features make the biggest difference in daily use.

 Noise detection accuracy.
 Cloud Baby Monitor and Bibino let you set sensitivity thresholds.
-Dormi’s five-level system gave us the most control.
+Dormi’s five-level system offers the most control.

 Our parental control router guide covers broader network monitoring.

 Battery efficiency.
 Dormi’s noise-activated streaming uses far less power than continuous apps.
-Cloud Baby Monitor used about 20% battery per 8 hours on a plugged-in iPhone 12 mini.
+Cloud Baby Monitor streams continuously, so it draws more power, which is why you keep the baby station plugged in.

 Two-way audio.
 Every app except AlfredCamera’s free tier supports this.